jo7ueb/py-wallet-toolbox/test-analysis/ai_test_comparison_report.md

   - Verification count: TS has 3, PY has 0

 **Suggestions:**
-  - Add verifications for: a.outputs, r.totalActions, a.inputs
+  - Add verifications for: r.totalActions, a.inputs, a.outputs
   - Add operations: wallet.listActions

 **Explanation:**